glic3rinu/passlib/docs/lib/passlib.hash.hex_digests.rst

 Usage
 =====
-These classes all wrap the underlying hashlib implementations, and are mainly useful only for plugging them into a :class:`passlib.base.CryptContext`.
+These classes all wrap the underlying hashlib implementations, and are mainly useful only for plugging them into a :class:`~passlib.context.CryptContext`.
 However, they can be used directly as follows::

     >>> from passlib.hash import hex_sha1 as hs